I Love New York season 2: Reunion Show

 All of the men (except Unsure who didn't show up) are back to talk about this season with New York and Sister Paterson.
 Where New York accepts Tailor Made's proposal.

 Viewer participation

 Fans of I Love New York were encouraged to choose 5 of the 20 contestants for the second season.
 New York has stated the men should be from 21–36 years of age, and straight, believed to be a recommendation because of questioned sexual orientation of some first season contestants (in reference to 12 Pack and Heat).
 A VH1 special on October 1, 2007 revealed the 5 men with the most votes.
 The five men who were chosen as the contestants are above on the elimination chart in the color yellow.

 DVD release

 The I Love New York: The Complete Unrated Second Season DVD was released June 3, 2008 along with the Flavor of Love 3.
 All episodes including the casting and reunion specials were on it, and a supertrailer.

-After the show

-Midget Mac (Torrey Samuels) appeared on the first season of I Love Money, where he was the first contestant to be eliminated.

-The Entertainer (Frank Maresca) appeared on the first and second seasons of VH1's I Love Money.
-He was also given his own show, Frank the Entertainer... in a Basement Affair, which premiered January 3, 2010, on VH1.

-Tailor Made (George Weisgerber), Buddha (Ezra Masters), It (Kwame Smalls), and 20 Pack (Nico) appeared on the second season of I Love Money.

-Wolf (Greg) and Pretty (Juan) were contestants on the canceled third season of I Love Money.

-20 Pack (Nico) and Cheezy (Matthew) appeared on the fourth season of I Love Money, with Cheezy being eliminated on the first episode and 20 Pack on the second.

-New York ended her relationship with Tailor Made on her subsequent show New York Goes to Hollywood.